Judith Slaying Holofernes (Artemisia Gentileschi, Naples): Historiography

 There have been many different interpretations and viewpoints on Judith Slaying Holofernes by art historians and biographers alike.
 Art historian Mary Garrard believes that Judith Slaying Holofernes portrays Judith as a "socially liberated woman who punishes masculine wrongdoing".
 Although the painting depicts a scene from the Bible, art historians have suggested that Gentileschi drew herself as Judith and her mentor Agostino Tassi, who was tried for and convicted of her rape, as Holofernes.
 Gentileschi's biographer Mary Garrard famously proposed an autobiographical reading of the painting, stating that it functions as "a cathartic expression of the artist's private, and perhaps repressed, rage".
 Griselda Pollock suggests that the painting should be "read less in terms of its overt references to Artemisia’s experience than as an encoding of the artist's sublimated responses to events in her life and the historical context in which she worked."
+British art historian, Marcia Pointon, explores how Gentileschi uses chiaroscuro to add tension to the scene, symbolizing Judith's power during this act of violence which, in turn, adds emotional and moral complexity to the piece.
+She also emphasizes how the act of decapitation symbolizes not only female empowerment but is also a direct challenge to the patriarchal authority.
 More recent discussion of the painting has moved away from too close a relationship to the rape of Gentileschi; rather it has focussed on Gentileschi's determination to paint strong women who are the centre of the action.